What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 Common Application of Encryption

-SSL is the common area where encryption mostly used is SSL Certificate.
+The common area where encryption is mostly used is the SSL Certificate.

 SSL/TLS is used for a variety of purposes, including: